-Coming into today, shares of the home-improvement retailer had gained 1.8% in the past month.
-In that same time, the Retail-Wholesale sector lost 0.49%, while the S&P 500 gained 1.95%.
+Coming into today, shares of the home-improvement retailer had gained 0.55% in the past month.
+In that same time, the Retail-Wholesale sector gained 1.99%, while the S&P 500 gained 1.08%.

 Investors will be hoping for strength from HD as it approaches its next earnings release.
-On that day, HD is projected to report earnings of $2.52 per share, which would represent year-over-year growth of 0.4%.
-Our most recent consensus estimate is calling for quarterly revenue of $27.46 billion, up 4.4% from the year-ago period.
+On that day, HD is projected to report earnings of $2.20 per share, which would represent year-over-year growth of 5.77%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $26.44 billion, up 5.98% from the year-ago period.

 The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
 It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 0.01% higher.
+The Zacks Consensus EPS estimate has moved 1.29% lower within the past month.
 HD currently has a Zacks Rank of #3 (Hold).

-Digging into valuation, HD currently has a Forward P/E ratio of 22.94.
-This represents a premium compared to its industry's average Forward P/E of 14.21.
+Digging into valuation, HD currently has a Forward P/E ratio of 18.75.
+For comparison, its industry has an average Forward P/E of 12.27, which means HD is trading at a premium to the group.

 The Building Products - Retail industry is part of the Retail-Wholesale sector.
-This group has a Zacks Industry Rank of 72, putting it in the top 29% of all 250+ industries.
+This group has a Zacks Industry Rank of 163, putting it in the bottom 37% of all 250+ industries.

 The Zacks Industry Rank gauges the strength of our industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.